-U.K. man in court over threat to ‘kill queen’ with crossbow
+UK man in court over threat to ‘kill queen’ with crossbow

 LONDON (AP) — A man who got into the grounds of Windsor Castle armed with a crossbow told police he wanted to “kill the queen,” prosecutors said during a court hearing Wednesday.

-Jaswant Singh Chail, 20, is charged under the Treason Act with intending to “injure the person of Her Majesty Queen Elizabeth II, or to alarm Her Majesty.”
+Jaswant Singh Chail, 20, is charged under the Treason Act with intending to “injure the person of Her Majesty Queen Elizabeth II, or to alarm her Majesty.”
 He has also been charged with threats to kill and possession of an offensive weapon.

 Chail was arrested at the royal residence west of London on Christmas Day 2021, when the queen was staying there.